-My doctor visit Oct 15/15 suggested I was diabetic and needed to seriously reduce my blood glucose levels as my HbA1C reached a personal high of 7.4.
-My doctor set an appointment for the Diabetic Clinic, and I requested a prescription for 1,000 strips and Glucose Meter.
+My doctor visit Oct 15/15 suggested I had diabetes and needed to seriously reduce my blood glucose levels as my HbA1C reached a personal high of 7.4.
+My doctor set an appointment for the Diabetes Clinic, and I requested a prescription for 1,000 strips and Glucose Meter.

 Between Nov 19 and Dec 12, I followed a diet using the Canadian Food Guide.
 As I continued testing, I found my day time glucose readings were marginally improving, but my night and morning readings were seriously in the “RED” zone.
 I couldn’t understand – I’m not eating and my body had higher levels of sugar than when I do eat – how is that possible?
 (Textbook case of Dawn Phenomenon.)

 By December 12th it seemed useless – I reserved myself to the fact I needed medication to control my morning blood glucose level.
 I decided to review possible medications, dosages and side effects.
 The weekend of Dec 12-13/2015, I searched and reviewed online medical journals, diabetes organizations and anyplace in between that spoke about diabetes.

 My searching lead to a forum discussing treatments that worked for some individuals – that is where I found Dr. Jason Fung, a Nephrologist, U of T graduate (I’m a sucker to see what alumni are doing) -a kidney specialist who successfully treated patients with serious diabetes in the Toronto area.
 Since I also see a nephrologist for my kidneys, I was intrigued and decided to look you up.